tensorflow/tensorflow/tensorflow/docs_src/get_started/datasets_quickstart.md

 and the label.
 Since Estimators require that features be represented as a dictionary, we rely on Python's built-in `dict` and `zip` functions to build that dictionary.
 The feature names are the keys of that dictionary.
-We then then call the dictionary's `pop` method to remove the label field from the features dictionary:
+We then call the dictionary's `pop` method to remove the label field from the features dictionary:

 ``` python